Critical System Tiering Methodology

 Maintaining Critical System Tiers

-The Critical System Tier for existing systems is re-evaluated as part of the periodic BIA process.
-A system’s assigned tier can be found in the tech_stack.yml file which is the Single Source of Truth for all systems used at GitLab.
+Critical System Tiers for existing systems are validated periodically.
+A system’s designated tier can be found in the tech_stack.yml file which is the Single Source of Truth for all systems used at GitLab.

 References